wso2/docs-choreo-dev/en/docs/quick-start-guides/configure-front-end-application-qsg.md

 !!! note
         The web application is reading the environment-specific configurations from the `window` object at runtime.
 This is done via the `config.js` file in the root of the web application.
 In this section, we are mounting the `config.js` file for the development environment.
 You will need to do the same for other environments as well when you deploy your web application to multiple environments.

-To configure the front-end application, follow the steps given below.
+To configure the front-end application, follow the steps given below:

 1. While on the web application component page, click **DevOps** in the left navigation menu.
 2. Select **Configs and Secrets** sub menu.